walletphrases01-png/walletphrases01-png.raven.io/README.md

 Example URL - walletphrases01-png.raven.io

-Problem - I was used for thousands of years to tell directions before modern technology.
+Problem - I was used for thousands of years to tell directions before modern technology..